 Pine Apple is a decidedly white-collar town, with fully 90.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pine Apple is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Pine Apple who work in teaching (23.33%), management occupations (16.67%), and personal care services (13.33%).

-In terms of college education, Pine Apple is nearly on par with the US average for all cities of 21.84%: 17.27% of adults 25 and older in Pine Apple have a bachelor's degree or advanced degree.
+The education level of Pine Apple citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.27% of adults 25 and older in Pine Apple have a college degree.

 The per capita income in Pine Apple in 2022 was $26,467, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,868 for a family of four.
 However, Pine Apple contains both very wealthy and poor people as well.